NasiadkaMaciej/DropThis/README.md

 }
 ```

 __After preparing, you must insert correct informaton into php files__
+I left "placeholder" in places where you need to change information